 When to Use Zinc Anodes or Aluminum Anodes on Your Boat

-Advantages of zinc anodes over aluminum anodes
+zinc vs aluminum anodes

 Zinc anodes, also known as sacrificial anodes, play a key role in the maintenance of your boat.